tupl-tufts/rdl/README.md

 ## Supported versions of Ruby

-RDL currently supports Ruby 2.2.
+RDL currently supports Ruby 2.1 and 2.2.
 It may or may not work with other versions.

 ## Installing RDL